Your new MacBook Pro

-The MacBook Pro is the second generation of Apple laptops without a standard RJ45 network port.
+The MacBook Pro lacks a standard Ethernet port.
 Our campus wireless network provides dependable and pervasive WiFi coverage.
 Those who still want a wired connection can use a Thunderbolt to Gigabit Ethernet Adapter.
 Note: employees interested in this adapter should contact the Technical Support Center (AskTech@winona.edu, 507-457-5240, Somsen Hall 207).

 Beginning in summer 2011, Apple started replacing the Mini DisplayPort port with a new Thunderbolt port.
 The port has the same shape as the Mini DisplayPort and accommodates any Mini DisplayPort adapter you may have purchased previously.
 For example, if you have a Mini DisplayPort to VGA adapter that you use to connect your current MacBook to a projector, this will work with your new MacBook Pro.
 The benefits of Thunderbolt include an increased data transfer rate (10 Gb/sec) and the ability to connect high-resolution displays and high-performance data devices through a single port.
 For more information, consult Apple's Thunderbolt FAQ article.
 Note: employees interested in this adapter should contact the Technical Support Center (AskTech@winona.edu, 507-457-5240, Somsen Hall 207).